-We are currently also working on a feature that allows you optionally to require consent.
+We are also offering a tool that allows you optionally to require consent before any data is tracked.
 This will be useful if a person should be only tracked after she or he has given explicit consent to be tracked.

 8 – Children